Introduction to work-related illness compensation claims

 Can a personal injury claim be made on behalf of someone else?

 A compensation claim can, in certain cases, be made on behalf of an adult who is understood by the Courts to be unable to conduct their own compensation claim.
 For legal purposes, these persons are referred to as 'protected parties'.

 A person responsible for making a compensation claim on behalf of a protected party is, in legal terminology, called a 'litigation friend'.
 The litigation friend is responsible for communicating with the solicitors and making decisions in respect of the claim.

 What if the company you worked for no longer exists?

 Claims can often be made even where an employer has ceased trading or has declared bankruptcy.
-The Employers' Liability (Compulsory Insurance) Act 1969 makes it a legal requirement that companies insure against employee injury or illness.
+The Employers' Lliability (Compulsory Insurance) Act 1969 makes it a legal requirement that companies insure against employee injury or illness.

-The Employers' Liability Tracing Office (ELTO) is not-for-profit company that hold a historic database of the insurers used by employers.
+The Employers' Lliability Tracing Office (ELTO) is not-for-profit company that hold a historic database of the insurers used by employers.
 Solicitors use the ELTO database to track down insurers responsible for companies that have been bought out, changed ownership, or otherwise ceased trading.

 What work-related illnesses can you claim for?

 Generally speaking, a claim can be made in relation to any illness developed during the course of your employment, if the illness was the result of a breach of your employer's duty of care to you.

 Medical conditions prompting a work-related or occupational illness claim range from noise-induced hearing loss and RSI to mesothelioma and other cancers.